Town-of-Impostors/TownOfImpostors/README.md

 ### Can this mod work with other mods?
 I cannot guarantee that this mod will work with other mods.
 There will likely be conflicts.
 You will have to test yourself.

+### Can this mod work with controllers?
+This mod was not made to be compatible with controllers.
+Recommended to only play this mod with keyboard and mouse.

 ---